tarwn/lessthandot-hugo/blogs/content/posts/2017-04-26-creating-a-static-generated-marketing-site.md

 ---
 Content of my post
 ```
-The top section, or “front matter”, defines metadata used elsewhere in the build process.
-A “draft: true” value tells metalsmith to skip publishing the entry.
+The top section, or "front matter", defines metadata used elsewhere in the build process.
+A "draft: true" value tells metalsmith to skip publishing the entry.
 The date is used when ordering the posts to decide what should show on the landing page and in the RSS feed.
-The “layout” property tells metalsmith to wrap this in the layouts/post.html content.
-The “excerpt” property is displayed on the landing page and in the RSS feed.
+The "layout" property tells metalsmith to wrap this in the layouts/post.html content.
+The "excerpt" property is displayed on the landing page and in the RSS feed.

 ### Additional details